Get Tangem

 Conclusion

-Paying for purchases in cryptocurrency – both online and offline – is profitable and convenient for many buyers and sellers worldwide, and more and more cryptocurrency payment systems are appearing on the market.
+Paying for purchases in cryptocurrency—both online and offline—is profitable and convenient for many buyers and sellers worldwide, and more and more cryptocurrency payment systems are appearing on the market.
 The main issue is the state regulation of these payments.
-Many payment services have already integrated crypto solutions into their systems, and there will be many more if – or when – there is greater clarity from regulators.
+Many payment services have already integrated crypto solutions into their systems, and there will be many more if—or when—regulators provide greater clarity.